Meghalaya Jobs : NEIGRIHMS Recruitment 2023

-Applications are invited for various project based positions in North Eastern Indira Gandhi Regional Institute of Health & Medical Sciences (NEIGRIHMS) Shillong.
+Applications are invited for 22 vacant positions in Northeastern Indira Gandhi Regional Institute Of Health & Medical Sciences (NEIGRIHMS).

-North Eastern Indira Gandhi Regional Institute of Health & Medical Sciences (NEIGRIHMS) Shillong is inviting applications from eligible candidates for various positions under the project “A Multi Centric Capacity Building Initiative to Strengthen the Clinical and Laboratory Detection of Melioidosis in India with special focus on the North Eatern States”
+Northeastern Indira Gandhi Regional Institute Of Health & Medical Sciences (NEIGRIHMS) is inviting applications from eligible candidates for 22 vacant posts of Junior Resident Doctor.

 Qualification :